Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Result

 \subsection{Determination of the critical point}

-The simple analysis of the cluster graph between the absorbing and active states in the previous section provides an initial understanding of the phase characteristics of the DP system under specific distributional time quenching.
-However, this is not enough to precisely quantify the impact of quenching on the DP system.
-To address this, we performed extensive simulations under full seed conditions and used periodic boundary conditions to minimize system errors, aiming to accurately determine the critical point.
+In this section, we determine the critical point by narrowing the critical interval and using fitting validation, and present error analysis for confirmation.

-For $\beta=1.2$, we first generated two sets of clusters for $p=0.5800$ and $p=0.6200$.
-The system size was $10000$, with $10000$ time steps, repeated 100 times to obtain valid samples for averaging.
-Based on the dynamic scaling laws of absorbing phase transitions described in Sec. \uppercase\expandafter{\romannumeral2}, we computed the long-time average particle density $\left\langle\rho(t)\right\rangle$, as shown in Fig. \ref{f_3}(a).
-When $p=0.5800$, the particle density evolves according to a power law with an exponent of $-1$, indicated by the orange data points on the log-log plot.
-This is because the system is in the absorbing state, and after sufficient time evolution, the particle density $\rho(t)$ follows:
+Under the all-seeds condition, the periodic boundary conditions are equivalent to numerous repeated evolutions of single-seed systems to reduce statistical errors.
+We first conducted preliminary experiments using a system of size $L=10^4$.
+Because finite-size effects are further suppressed once the system size satisfies $L > t^{\frac{1}{z}}$, our choice of $L=10^4$ is sufficiently large.
+In particular, taking ordinary DP with $z \approx 1.58$, one has $t^{\frac{1}{z}} = 100000^{\frac{1}{1.58}} \approx 1460.69$, and $10^4 \gg 1460.69$.

-where for $t>t_0$, no particles survive, and the system stays in the absorbing state. $C_0$ is the average number of active particles throughout the system's evolution and $l$ is the system's size.
-When $p=0.6200$, as shown in Fig. \ref{f_3}(a), the particle density decays more gradually with time and eventually stabilizes at a constant value, deviating from the global power-law characteristic in the critical state.
-We can use two auxiliary lines, $y_1$ and $y_2$, to help identify whether the system is at the critical point for a given transfer probability $p$, where $y_2=C_2$.
-From Fig. \ref{f_3}(a), for $\beta =1.2$, we can preliminarily conclude that the critical point lies between $0.5800$ and $0.6200$, i.e., $P_c \in(0.5800,0.6200)$.
+When $\beta = 1.2$ and $p = 0.2100$, the evolution of particle density is shown by the pink scatter points in Fig.~\ref{f_3}(a), where $\rho(t)$ does not exhibit a global power-law behavior.
+When $p=0.3100$, the particle density decays more gradually with time and eventually stabilizes at a constant value, deviating from the global power-law characteristic in the critical state.
+To refine the determination of the critical point, we applied the bisection method to narrow the range of the conditional probability $p$.
+The results for particle density $\rho(t)$ at additional conditional probabilities are shown in Fig.~\ref{f_3}(a).
+At the later stages of the finite-size system's time evolution, the differences in initial transfer probabilities become more pronounced, helping to accurately identify the critical region.
+After discarding situations where the system reaches the absorbing state after a sufficient number of time steps, we can further narrow the critical point range to $p_c\in (0.2568,0.2600)$.